-There is no “riding on the wave of the trail community” and no time for “walking meditation”, if you don’t want to get lost.
+There is no “riding on the wave of the trail community” and no time for “walking meditation” if you don’t want to get lost.

 In New Mexico, more time is spent with cattle than human beings.

-But though all the intensity and isolation of the CDT, I’ve found peace.
+But through all the intensity and isolation of the CDT, I’ve found peace.
 I feel more self-reliant than ever before, which has really put the “thru-hiker entitlement” in perspective.
 I’m not out here for anyone but myself, and the CDT forces that down your throat.

 I’m here to feel.

-A 5 month long meditation on presence.
+A 5-month-long meditation on presence.

 The way is North.